Articles In Press / Online First Back to the articles list | Back to browse issues page

 Background.
 Volleyball warm-up protocols can lead to improvements in vertical jump performance.

 Objectives.
-The purpose of this study was to compare the immediate effects of a short-term high-intensity warm-up protocol and a traditional warm-up protocol on vertical jump height in elite and sub-elite women volleyball players.
+This study aimed to compare the immediate effects of short-term high-intensity and traditional warm-up protocols on vertical jump height in elite and sub-elite women volleyball players.

 Methods.
 Thirty healthy volleyball players (aged 26.53±3.72 years; elite group n=14; sub-elite group n=16) performed a short-term high-intensity warm-up protocol (27 min) and a traditional warm-up protocol (45 min) over three days at 48-hour intervals.
 After each protocol, the vertical jump height was evaluated using the VERT wearable jump device.
 The ANOVA test for repeated measurements revealed a significant difference, and a Bonferroni post-hoc test was used.